dqksnow/dqksnow.github.io/README.md

 includes pre-processing the data and performing statistical analyses on the All of Us platform.

+### Research Project, University of Connecticut
+- **Duration:** Mar 2024 - Present
+- **Description:** Applied statistical and clustering methods to analyze fluorescence responses of porphyrinoid sensors to nitroaromatic compounds, optimizing sensor selection for the detection and differentiation of explosives.

 ### Teaching Assistant, Zhongnan University of Economics and Law
 - **Course Title:** Probability Theory
 - **Duration:** Sep 2020 - Jan 2021